 Let’s start with the basics: do not start your class without telling everyone your name and explaining the role you will play in their academic life.
 A great, old school way to do this is to write your name on the whiteboard and explain a little bit about yourself and your background as a teacher.
 If you’re not in the classroom try prepping a quick slideshow to present on you or send a little written introduction out before your first class call.

 To build more fulfilling relationships with your students consider some creative interactive activities to help everyone get to know each other better.
 You could try:

 - Favorites: In this game get everyone to compile their favorite of something.
 For example, English teachers may want to focus on books, but anything can work from celebrities to films.
 The aim is to share some details about yourself in a fun environment and also learn something about your student’s tastes.

 - Truth or lie: Write down some statements about yourself, half of which are true and half false.
 Show this list to your class and explain that only half the facts are true.
 Let your students try to work out which are the lies.
-When the truth has been revealed, reverse the game and have your students write two true statements about themselves and one lie.
+When the truth has been revealed, reverse the game and have your students write two true statements about themselves and two lies.

 - Numbers: This is a great way to get some maths going again.
 Compile some numbers about yourself e.g. age, birth date, size of family, etc. Then create some maths questions that need to be figured out in order to find your key number.
 So 5 x 6 to get to your age.

 Whatever your back to school plan looks like, keep calm, trust in your skills, and enjoy the surprises your students will throw at you.
 We wish you the best of luck!

 🎓 Get ready for your back to school